trapexit/mergerfs/mkdocs/docs/config/functions_categories_policies.md

 In cases where something may be searched for (such as a path to clone) **getattr** will usually be used.

 ## Policies

-A policy is the algorithm used to choose a branch or branches for a function to work on or generally how the function behaves.
+A policy is an algorithm designed to select one or more branches for a function to operate on.

 Any function in the `create` category will clone the relative path if needed.
 Some other functions (`rename`,`link`,`ioctl`) have special requirements or behaviors which you can read more about below.

 ## Filtering